sas-isus/drop-fuzz/README.md

 Get an API key by opening ZAP, going to Tools -> Options, selecting "API", and copying the key on the right.

+## Features Coming Soon

+- [x] On-load Banner.
+    - I like programs that are aesthetically pleasing, don't you?
+- [ ] Custom Active Scan policies.
+    - This means you'll be able to select the payloads used when fuzzing.
+    - This also means you'll be able to select what else to scan for (not just fuzzing).
+- [ ] Configuration file.
+    - No more having to type all the same arguments every single time you run this.
+- [ ] Exported results file and auto-closing of ZAP.
+    - Why leave ZAP open for hours once it's done scanning?
+    - Upon completion, save a full-blown report and close ZAP (maybe save the session, too, just in case).
+- [ ] Automatically find the module's source code so you don't have to type in a local path every time.
+    - You're already pointing _drop-fuzz_ to your site, which should have the module on it, so why not just grab the source code from the site?